blackfuel/asuswrt-merlin-tools/README.md

 ```
 #!/bin/sh
 # fosscad-backup.sh
-# Downloads the latest official FOSSCAD repository to a local file, for backup and mirror support.
+# Download the latest official FOSSCAD repository to a local file, for backup and mirror support.
 Compressed archive is created by this script.
 set -e
 set -x
 unset BACKUP_NEEDED